Fugitive on run for 13 years is caught after he uses another man's IC to see a doctor

 CGH informed the polyclinic, which lodged a police report.

-Three months later, Naidu was at home when the battery of his electric bike caught fire.
+Three months later in November 2017, Naidu was at home when the battery of his electric bike caught fire.

 He was subsequently taken to Singapore General Hospital (SGH) for breathing difficulties and was warded for one night, but left without paying the bill.
 Again, he used the photocopy of Chandran's NRIC for registration.